 When this option is disabled, all drives will spin up at boot.
 When this option is enabled, it will perform Staggered Spin Up on any drive this option is activated.
 The settings are Enabled and Disabled.

 SATA Device Type

-Use this feature to identify the type of HDD that is connected to the STATA port.
-The options are Hard Disk Drive and Solid State Drive.
+Use this feature to select the type of hard disk drive install in the system.
+The options are Hard Disk Drive or Solid State Drive.

 PCH FW Configuration